BFF FILM & FESTIVAL BLOG

 What was your favorite part of making your film?
 Memories from the process?

 Everybody involved.
 This was my first film I've directed, and our producers Ella and Phoebe have been so incredibly helpful and supportive.
 The cast and crew are truly amazing.
-It may only be a 12 minute film, but there were a lot of set-ups, and only two and a half days to shoot it.
+It may only be a 12-minute film, but there were a lot of set-ups, and only two and a half days to shoot it.
 Everybody really came together to get it done and brought so much to it that led to what it is now.
 Liz Charky, our DP, is endlessly creative and excited about filmmaking.
 Miya Folick is not only an incredible lead, but also made an original song for the film that I think is really essential to the ending.
 Paula, Penny, and Mike are all so funny and perfect.
-Ellie made what is probably the world's largest sweater (do not fact check).
+Ellie made what is probably the world's largest sweater (do not fact-check).
 By the way, Paula (Margot) would like to set the record straight that she is not actually five-foot-two.
 She's just an incredible actor!

 How do you approach storytelling in your films?
 What’s your process for developing a script or concept?